-- When emailing First State Bank & Trust or anyone else, do not include your account number, your PIN number(s) or social security number in the email.
+- When emailing First State Bank & Trust Co., Inc. or anyone else, do not include your account number, your PIN number(s) or Social Security number in the email.
 Call this information in.

 - Never provide personal or credit card information over the phone, unless you initiated the call.

 - Sign up for the National Do Not Call Registry - this service is free for consumers.
-One tip, you have to call from the number you want to register.
+One tip: you have to call from the number you want to register.
 You can do this online at www.donotcall.com or call 888-382-1222.
-This will prevent most of the unsolicited calls to your phone, but it will not prevent them all.
+This will prevent most unsolicited calls to your phone, but it will not prevent them all.

-- Placing your number on the National Do Not Call Registry will stop most telemarketing calls, but not all.
-Calls from or on behalf of political organizations, charities, and telephone surveyors are still permitted, as would calls from companies with which you have an existing business relationship, or those to whom you've provided express agreement in writing to receive their calls.
-However, if a third-party telemarketer is calling on behalf of a charity, a consumer may ask not to receive any more calls from, or on behalf of, that specific charity.
+- Placing your number on the National Do Not Call Registry will stop most telemarketing calls but not all.
+Calls from or on behalf of political organizations, charities and telephone surveyors are still permitted, as are calls from companies with which you have an existing business relationship or those to whom you've provided express agreement in writing to receive their calls.
+However, if a third-party telemarketer is calling on behalf of a charity, a consumer may ask to not receive any more calls from, or on behalf of, that specific charity.
 If a third-party telemarketer calls again on behalf of that charity, the telemarketer may be subject to a fine of up to $11,000.

 - Even if you do not register with the National Do Not Call Registry, you can still prohibit individual telemarketers from calling by asking them to put you on their company's do not call list.

 - When you pay bills, don't put them in your mailbox with the red flag up.
-Instead, take them to the nearest post office box or post office to mail.
+Instead, take them to the nearest post office.

 Take immediate action if you are a victim:

 - Call your local police department - identity theft is a crime!
-Make sure to get your case #.
+Make sure to get a case number.

 - Contact all three credit bureaus.
 Ask them to "flag" your account, which tells creditors that you are a victim of identity fraud.
 Also, add a victim's statement to each of your credit bureau reports that asks creditors to contact you in person to verify all applications made in your name.
 Call the fraud units of the credit bureaus at: